arunkd13/arunkd13.github.io/content/blog/apcnf.md

     The main challenge in my land is supplying the required soil moisture for growing crops througout the year.
 The well on my farm has sufficient water for irrigation only during January to March, which is after the heavy North East monsoon during the months from October to December.
-There a few scattered showers during the months April and May, but they are not sufficient to establish any new crop.
+There are a few scattered showers during the months of April and May, but they are not sufficient to establish any new crop.
 The South East monsoon which starts in June, brings intermittent rainfall, but I haven't been able to retain enough moisture for a successful crop in 2023 without additional irrigation.
 During the NE monsoon